 More Info – the Map icon will display the location of the incident on Google Maps; the Information icon will display additional information about incident.

-Location – the location of the incident as reported.
+First Reported Location – the location of the incident as first reported.

 Last Updated – the date and time information on the incident was updated on the webpage.

 Type - shows what type of incident.
 The type may change as more information becomes available.
-View more information on Type below.
+View more information on Incident Type Values below.

 Status - shows the incident’s current status.
-View more information on Status below.
+View more information on Incident Status Values below.